 Portable chargers are great to have especially for travelers.
 It’s quite common to find yourself in scenarios where you have a phone, tablet or a laptop with a plug that’s different from the one you need in the country you just reached.
 Whilst travel adapters for chargers can help, they tend to be a pain to lug around, especially if you don’t travel internationally a lot.

-Another common one for backpackers is that they can be inconvenienced by their phone using up a lot of battery whilst searching for signal in the back country.
+Another common one for backpackers is that they can be inconvenienced by their phone using up a lot of battery whilst searching for signal in the backcountry.
 Portable chargers or power banks as they are commonly known can really help in these scenarios & much more.
 Hence, its a good idea to include them in your list of hiking gear.
 According to thatsweetgift, power banks are a cool gift for engineers & gadget lovers as well.
 After deciding on buying a charger the next thing for you to do is to pick out the best portable charger.
 That’s where we come in.
-We have gathered a list of the top power banks in the market for you to choose from with a few eco-friendly solutions mentioned as well.

 Tip: Always drain your external battery completely before recharging, as this will help extend the efficiency & life of your device.